 send_request_concurrency parameters in the Logtail startup configuration file to specify the maximum transmission

 rate of log data and concurrent requests.
-For more information, see Configure Logtail startup parameters.
+For more information, see Configure the startup parameters of Logtail.

 |Error code||Description||Handling method|